helenclx/leilukin-site/src/shrines/starwarskotor/resources/kotor-same-gender-romance-mods.md

 ---
 articleTitle: "List of Same-Gender Romance Mods for Star Wars: Knights of the Old Republic Series"
 desc: "Throughout the years, modders have created same-gender romance mods for the Knights of the Old Republic series.
 Want to make your KotOR games more gay?
 This list is for you!"
-tags: kotor 1 resources, kotor 2 resources
+tags: ["kotor 1 resources", "kotor 2 resources"]
 categories: ["star wars kotor", "modding"]
 toc: true
 ---